shil-me/shil-me-frontend-takehome/README.md

 ⚡️ !sudo make ui

 **Task**
-Make a component which takes in a `config` and builds a UI based on that config.
+Make a general component which takes in a `config` and builds a UI based on that config.
+The idea here is we want to create a component that can be used for various scenarios/configurations.
+In the example config below, we are creating a UI for a user to mint NFTs.
+Given this config, the component should be able to account for different titles, descriptions, styles, sub-components, etc.

 **Flow**
-1. App.js takes a configuration as props such as:
+1. Task1.js takes a configuration as props such as:

 ```
    {